All Episodes

 Absolutely.

-In fact, one of the things that comes up in the patents, initially, is the idea that you could use this for creating a couple different ways, actually.
+In fact, one of the things that comes up in the patents initially is the idea that you could use this for creating a couple different ways, actually.

 One, by making a hole in the ionosphere, which is one of the stated military uses.

-What happens is a hole appears, and this hole appears 30 miles where the ionosphere begins, about 30 miles above the Earth's surface.
+What happens is a hole appears, and this hole appears 30 miles where the ionosphere begins, about 30 miles above the Earth's surface, and would extend several hundred kilometers up and maybe be around 30, 40 kilometers in diameter.

-And there's a number of uses for that atmosphere being in that place.
+What happens is lower atmosphere then rushes in to fill that void, and there's a number of uses for that atmosphere being in that place.

 But what it also does is alter localized weather patterns.

-Now this is with a small array.
+Now, this is with a small array.

-With a much larger array you can do a lot more with it.
+With a much larger array, you can do a lot more with it.

-Now let me understand.
+Now, let me understand.

-Yes, that's the potential, yes, at the first phase.
+Yes, that's the potential, yes.

-At the first phase, good lord!
+At the first phase.

-Uh, and so it literally, it literally sucks the weather up.
+It literally sucks the weather up.

 More or less.

-I mean, it eventually re-stabilizes, as at least they tell us it does.
+I mean, it eventually restabilizes, as at least they tell us it does.

-But the idea is what you then have is, in the localized area, you have a big shift in the way weather patterns are moving.
+But the idea is what you then have is in the localized area, you have a big shift in the way weather patterns are moving.

-And in Alaska, where much of the weather for the lower 48 states and Canada originates, I mean, this is a very significant factor, because it can certainly move things around in an undesirable or maybe a desirable way, but we're playing with something that uh... what you affect in one part of the planet is not
+And in Alaska, where much of the weather for the lower 48 states and Canada originates, I mean, this is a very significant factor because it can certainly move things around in an undesirable or maybe a desirable way, but we're playing with something that what you affect in one part of the planet is not going to operate in a vacuum.

-anywhere else well in other words if you cause it to rain through some manipulation in area A that means that
+Well, in other words, if you cause it to rain through some manipulation in area A, that means that it would not rain in Area B where it would have otherwise rained.

 Is that roughly true?